dstroot/my_blog/_posts/2014-01-22-bill-gates-notices-jimmy-fallon-uses-a-mac.md

 tags:
 ---

-Last night Bill Gates was a guest on Late Night with Jimmy Fallon to talk about his charitable foundation.
-The segment takes an awkward turn when Bill starts eying Jimmy’s MacBook at the of his desk corner.
+Last night Bill Gates was a guest on Late Night with Jimmy Fallon to talk about his charitable work.
+The man has **eliminated polio in India!**  However the segment takes an awkward turn when Bill starts eying Jimmy’s MacBook.
 This made me laugh...it's about 1:35 into the video:

 <p><iframe width="750" height="422" src="//www.youtube.com/embed/Qk7pPutimCM" allowfullscreen></iframe></p>